-An MA plan may create either a mandatory or optional supplemental transportation to provide transportation not covered by Original Medicare.
-The transportation offered should be appropriate to accommodate the enrollee's needs.
-For example, the plan may offer to enrollees a supplemental benefit that provides transportation to physician office visits.
+An MA plan may create either a mandatory or optional supplemental transportation benefit to provide transportation not covered by Original Medicare.
+The transportation offered should must exclusively be used exclusively be appropriate to accommodate the enrollee's health care needs: fFor example, the plan may offer to enrollees a supplemental benefit that provides transportation to physician office visits.
+However, the transportation must be arranged, or directly provided, by the MAO and may not be used to transport members for non-health--related purposes.